 Living in Slovakia as an expat

-Although a former communist state, Slovakia has transformed into an almost completely privatised, market-driven economy since it gained independence.
-Slovakia's relatively low cost of living and low taxes combined with a great range of outdoor pursuits and natural splendour have made it an attractive choice for expats.
-That said, Slovakia is still trying to shake off socio-economic problems that accompanied independence, such as corruption and cronyism.
+A former communist state, Slovakia has transformed into an almost completely privatised, market-driven economy since it gained independence.
+Slovakia’s relatively low cost of living and low taxes combined with a great range of outdoor pursuits and natural splendour have made it an attractive choice for relocation.
+That said, Slovakia is still trying to shake off the socio-economic problems that accompanied its bid for independence, including corruption and cronyism.

-Qualified expats will find plenty of opportunities for work in the two main driving sectors behind the country’s growing economy, namely the services sector and the manufacturing industry.
+If you’re qualified, you will find plenty of work opportunities in the two main driving sectors behind the country’s growing economy, namely the services sector and the manufacturing industry.
 Slovak is the official language of business in the country.
-Although English is increasingly accepted and understood in business and tourism, German is still a little more common due to Slovakia's proximity to, and former occupation by, Germany.
+Although English is increasingly accepted and understood in business and tourism, German is still a little more common due to Slovakia’s proximity to, and former occupation by, Germany.

-The price of renting or buying a home here is slowly rising, but still comparatively cheap.
-Expats will most likely have to reserve a sizeable portion of their paycheck for accommodation closer to the city centres.
-There are no restrictions on buying property for foreigners and Slovak property is largely considered a safe investment.
+The price of renting or buying a home here is slowly rising but still comparatively cheap.
+You will most likely have to reserve a sizeable portion of your pay cheque for accommodation closer to the city centres.
+There are no restrictions on buying property for foreigners, and Slovak property is largely considered a safe investment.

 The country provides universal healthcare for its citizens.
 Residents can choose between three different healthcare companies, one of which is government-based.
 Although public healthcare coverage is wide, the public system is often understaffed and facilities are somewhat lacking, resulting in most expats, and even some locals, opting for private healthcare instead.